xxl4/me/source/_posts/IT-security-2024-09-25.md

 **Microsoft Shares Progress on Secure Future Initiative**

-Microsoft has recently provided an update on its Secure Future Initiative, an ambitious project launched in 2021 to enhance cybersecurity and protect digital infrastructure.
-The update outlines significant progress and milestones achieved to date.
+**Redmond, Wash. – March 8, 2023** – Microsoft Corp. today provided an update on its Secure Future Initiative, a multi-year effort to advance the security of the digital world.
+The initiative was launched in 2021 with a goal of investing $20 billion over five years to improve cybersecurity for customers, partners, and the industry at large.

-**Key Highlights:**
+**Key Achievements**

-* **Enhanced Security Protocols:** Microsoft has implemented stricter security protocols across its cloud and software products.
-These protocols include enhanced authentication mechanisms, threat detection capabilities, and data encryption.
+* **Launched Azure Sentinel Threat Intelligence**: This service provides customers with access to a comprehensive collection of threat intelligence to improve their security detection and response capabilities.
-* **Investment in Cybersecurity Research:** The company has invested heavily in cybersecurity research, funding projects in areas such as artificial intelligence (AI), machine learning, and threat intelligence.
+* **Introduced Microsoft Defender for IoT**: This solution helps organizations secure their Internet of Things (IoT) devices from vulnerabilities and attacks.
-* **Cybersecurity Training and Education:** Microsoft has launched several programs to train and educate its employees, customers, and the general public on best cybersecurity practices.
+* **Expanded cloud security offerings**: Microsoft has added new features to Azure Security Center, Microsoft Defender for Cloud, and Microsoft Sentinel to provide customers with more visibility and control over their cloud environments.
-* **Collaboration with Governments and Industry:** The company has collaborated with governments and industry partners to develop guidelines and standards for cybersecurity.
+* **Trained over 250,000 professionals**: Through its Global Cybersecurity Tech Academy, Microsoft has provided cybersecurity training to over a quarter million individuals to address the global cybersecurity skills gap.
-* **Advancements in AI-Powered Cybersecurity:** Microsoft has integrated AI into its security products to detect and respond to threats more efficiently.
+* **Partnered with governments and industry leaders**: Microsoft has collaborated with governments and organizations worldwide to promote cybersecurity best practices and develop standards.

-**Specific Progress Metrics:**
+**Industry Recognition**

-* **Cloud Security Posture Management (CSPM):** Microsoft has expanded its CSPM capabilities, enabling customers to monitor and enforce security compliance in their cloud environments.
+Microsoft's Secure Future Initiative has been recognized by industry analysts and organizations, including:

-* **Zero Trust:** The company has enhanced its Zero Trust architecture, which assumes that no one is automatically trusted and requires strict verification for all access attempts.
+* **Gartner**: Microsoft was named a Leader in the 2022 Magic Quadrant for Security Incident and Event Management (SIEM).
-* **Threat Intelligence Sharing:** Microsoft has expanded its threat intelligence platform to share information with partners and customers, enabling them to stay informed about the latest threats.
+* **Forrester**: Microsoft was named a Leader in the 2022 Forrester Wave: Cloud Security Services, Q2 2022.
-* **Security Awareness Training:** The company has provided security awareness training to millions of people worldwide, helping to raise awareness of cybersecurity risks.
+* **Cybersecurity Tech Accord**: Microsoft is a founding member of the Cybersecurity Tech Accord, a group of technology companies committed to improving cybersecurity collaboration.

-**Impact and Outlook:**
+**Continued Commitment**

-Microsoft's Secure Future Initiative has already had a positive impact on cybersecurity.
-It has helped protect organizations and individuals from cyberattacks, fostered collaboration in the industry, and contributed to the advancement of cybersecurity technologies.
+Microsoft remains committed to investing in the Secure Future Initiative and to working with customers, partners, and the industry to make the digital world more secure.
+The company will continue to develop new security technologies, train professionals, and advocate for cybersecurity best practices.

-The company remains committed to its Secure Future Initiative and plans to continue investing in cybersecurity innovation and education.
-By working together, Microsoft and its partners aim to create a more secure and resilient digital future.
+"Our Secure Future Initiative is a long-term commitment to making the digital world more secure," said Brad Smith, Microsoft's Vice Chair and President.
+"We believe that by working together, we can create a more secure future for everyone."

 ## Security Think Tank: Win back lost trust by working smarter
 [Read more](https://www.computerweekly.com/opinion/Security-Think-Tank-Win-back-lost-trust-by-working-smarter)